rcsb/py-rcsbsearchapi/docs/queries.md

 # Queries

-Two syntaxes are available for constructing queries: an "operator" API using python's comparators, and a "builder" API where terms are chained together.
+Two syntaxes are available for constructing queries: an "operator" API using python's comparators, and a "fluent" API where terms are chained together.
 Which to use is a matter of preference, and both construct the same query object.

 ## Operator syntax